charlesasmith72/RustDev/Enums.md

     }
 }
 ```
+- **Tuple variants** are useful when the meaning of values is clear by position.

 ---

 ## **3. Struct Variants**

-Struct variants allow you to use named fields, making the data more readable and self-documenting.
+Struct variants allow you to define named fields for better readability.

 ### **Example:**
 ```rust